Scareware Threat Spreading Across The Internet

 Patch Tuesday Windows Update

-November 11, 2009 by internetsafetycenter
+November 11, 2009

 Microsoft has releases several new patches for Windows Update.
 The patches are designed to fix 15 vulnerabilities in Windows and Office products.
 One of the patches involve a critical flaw found in the Windows Kernel.
 The kernel controls everything in Windows from booting up to running applications.
 Several of the other patches involve security holes in Windows that could allow a hacker to take remote control of you computer.
 They also have added two viruses into the Malicious software removal update.
 If you are using Windows for your operating system you need to visit Windows Update and download all critical patches.
 All Windows user should also run the Microsoft Software Removal Tool to verify that your computer is free of viruses.